bradmarder/blog/_posts/2020-06-16-minesweeper-solver.md

 }
 ```

-In the next part of this series, I'll discuss yet another obscure bug that *only* manifested itself on intermediate
+In the next part of this series, I'll discuss a painful, yet very beautiful "Schroedinbug" that manifested itself on intermediate

 {% include minesweeper.html %}